 Trent University, through a partnership with Places4Students, provides an online collection of numerous housing opportunities in the Peterborough region.
 The website provides a large real-time database of student housing vacancies in the area.
-The Housing Services office provides students with copies of the Residential Tenancies Act, basic information on renting an apartment or house, and transitional programming for students living off campus for the first time.
-Further details are available on the web page or by email request.
+The Housing Services office provides basic information on renting an apartment or house, and transitional programming for students living off campus for the first time.
+Further details are available on the Housing website or by email request.